li9com/learn-docker/lab12-importing-images/README.md

 man docker-export
 ```

 Note!
-We will be using the commands to import and export container layers
+We will be using the commands to import and export container layers.

 - Start and modify a conftainer from the httpd image